akhealth/EIS-Modernization/sow/search.md

 -   APIs should comply with the [18F API standards](https://github.com/18F/api-standards)

--   As part of this being purchased off of the Agile Blanket Purchase Agreement (BPA), work will be conducted in two-week sprints and reviewed at the end of each sprint for acceptability before moving on.
+-   Work will be conducted in two-week sprints and reviewed at the end of each sprint for acceptability before moving on.

 -   Contractor shall ensure that system documentation is as automated as possible so that it does not have to be updated manually